utkarsh2299/Training_VITS_Hindi_TTS/README.md

 # Training_VITS_Hindi_TTS

 ## Introduction
-This repository contains code for training a Text-to-Speech (TTS) model specifically for Hindi language using the VITS (Very Deep Vocoder Inference Stage) model.
+This repository contains code for training a Text-to-Speech (TTS) model specifically for Hindi language using the VITS model.
 The VITS model is known for its high-quality speech synthesis capabilities.

 ## Installation
 To get started with training the Hindi TTS model, follow these steps: